This article was originally published Feb 12, 2020 and has since been updated for 2021.

 Tis’ the season for change!
-It’s a new year, a new decade, and a great time to take control of your power.
+It’s a new year and a great time to take control of your power.
 Whether you’re tired of paying high electric bills and watching utility rates increase, or you’re ready to switch to clean power, now’s the perfect time to look into your energy independence.

-There are a number of powerful financial incentives available to North Carolina residential, commercial, and nonprofit solar projects in 2020.
-When combined, these incentives can reduce the cost of installing a residential solar system by an average of 40% and a commercial solar system by an average of 40-70%.
+There are a number of powerful financial incentives available to North Carolina residential, commercial, and nonprofit solar projects in 2021.
 Just like those new year gym membership deals, not all of these incentives will be here to stay.
 Here’s a rundown of national and local North Carolina solar incentives you may be eligible to tap into this year.